2572 - Configuring DHCP High Availability in Universal DDI

 Click Save & Close

-Task 4: Assigning a subnet and range to the HA Group
+Task 3: Reassociate the subnet to use HA Group

 Task 5: Validating that a client can obtain an IP Address via DHCP